ng-docs/angular-cn/aio/content/guide/architecture-services.md

 Components consume services; that is, you can *inject* a service into a component, giving the component access to that service class.

 To define a class as a service in Angular, use the `@Injectable()` decorator to provide the metadata that allows Angular to inject it into a component as a *dependency*.
-Similarly, use the `@Injectable()` decorator to indicate that a component or other class \(such as another service, a pipe, or an NgModule\) *has* a dependency.
+Similarly, use the `@Injectable()` decorator to indicate that a component or other class (such as another service, a pipe, or an NgModule) *has* a dependency.

 * The *injector* is the main mechanism.
   Angular creates an application-wide injector for you during the bootstrap process, and additional injectors as needed.
   You don't have to create injectors.

 * An injector creates dependencies and maintains a *container* of dependency instances that it reuses, if possible.

 * A *provider* is an object that tells an injector how to obtain or create a dependency

 For any dependency that you need in your app, you must register a provider with the application's injector, so that the injector can use the provider to create new instances.
 For a service, the provider is typically the service class itself.

 <div class="alert is-helpful">

-A dependency doesn't have to be a service &mdash;it could be a function, for example, or a value.
+A dependency doesn't have to be a service —it could be a function, for example, or a value.

 </div>